For Richmond, the time to gather information has passed and every day we wait proves more costly in terms of lives affected.

 The director will also work with "peacekeeper outreach teams" and mental health crisis specialists to pro-actively quell potentially explosive conflicts.

-I believe that if we in City Hall want our young people to take
+I believe that if we in City Hall want our young people to take responsibility for their lives we must show a willingness to provide jobs, educational support, and services.

 Furthermore, with the city stepping up in a leadership role, Richmond becomes more likely to receive grant funding that can further support community programs that are poised for greater success.